-Students are expected to maintain an overall average of C (2.0 grade point index), and full-time students must complete for credit an average of 12 credits per semester.
-Academic probation or dismissal may result when a student's index for any semester drops below 1.25, or when the quality-point deficit is more than 12.99 points
+5 tudents are expected to maintain an overall average of C (2.0 grade point index), and full-time students must complete for credit an average of 12 credits per semester.
+Academic probation or dismissal may result when the quality-point deficit is more than 12.99 points.

-Committee on Undergraduate Records and Certification (CURC).
-This committee implements University policy regarding scholastic standing.
+Committee on Undergraduate Records and Certification (CURC): This committee implements University policy regarding scholastic standing.
 Specifically, the committee reviews the records of matriculated students after each fall and spring semester, and it investigates petitions regarding scholastic standing, which may be submitted by students prior to graduation.
 Students must submit petitions through their dean's office.